Tutorial | Dashboard management#

 As the filter we add to the dashboard refers to a dataset, we could also have chosen Dataset instead of Existing tile.

-6. Click on View to see the results.
-As you can see, by default, all item categories are selected.
+7. Click on View to see the results.
+As you can see from the filter at the top of the dashboard, all item categories are selected by default.

 Dataiku screenshot of the creation of a dashboard filter.